 I write the above because it has been brought to my attention that my travel in Mexico buddy, who I was so close to in those days but lost contact with upon our return and never reconnected, out of nowhere several years ago suddenly and unexpectedly died of a massive heart attack.
 I never met his wife, at least after they were married, or any of his kids.
 Nor do I know if he ever related to them of our travels together or if he ever knew himself how important those travels were to me and my life.
 In later years I saw him dining with friends or family across the room in a restaurant one night, but never went over to talk with him.
 If he saw me or not I don't know.

-Not long after we returned from Mexico he moved to the small beach city just north of Redondo eventually buying a hardware store --- the same hardware store he had worked for part time while in high school --- becoming a distinguished member of the community.
+Not long after we returned from the aforementioned Mexico trip he moved to the small beach city just north of Redondo eventually buying a hardware store --- the same hardware store he had worked for part time while in high school --- becoming a distinguished member of the community.
 As my buddy was becoming more and more distinguished I was doing other things.
 See:

 THE SAIGON TEA GIRL